 Moss, dirt and grime can conceal exactly why your roof is leaking.
 Under all that dirt there could be holes, cracks and generally damaged sheets, all contributing to your problem leak.

 Next up you’ll need to consider whether or not it’s best to patch repair parts of go for a complete refurbishment.
 Patch repair will be along the lines above.
-And for refubishment, we reccomend using the highly durable coating AsbestosProof to completely seal the roof.
+And for refurbishment, we recommend using the highly durable coating Alltimes Liquid Rubber coating system to completely seal the roof.